 Welcome.
 Currently I manage the computers for the Department of Mathematics on (mainly) the sixth floor of the Bahen Centre for Information Technology and I teach a class each fall and winter semester.

-I will likely be teaching two sections of MAT 135H1F (Calculus I (A)) (this link may not yet be active yet) this fall and will likely be teaching MAT 136H1S in the spring.
+I will likely be teaching two sections of MAT 136H1S (Calculus I (B)) (this link should be ready on January 5, 2017) this spring.

 For questions about undergraduate admissions and information or for course equivalents for this course please start at the Mathematics Undergraduate Information site.

 If you wish to send me email you should avoid sending attachments and also be sure to send your email from a reputable SMTP server.
 The volume of spam that is transmitted these days has required that I implement aggresive filtering.
 If the email concerns a class that I teach then the course number (for example, MAT135 or MAT136) should appear in the Subject line of the message.
-Course administrative questions are normally dealt with as described in class (and for MAT135 and MAT136, as described on the course website (this link may not yet be active yet)), and problem solutions are not normally provided by email since interaction is important to the learning process.
+Course administrative questions are normally dealt with as described in class (and for MAT135 and MAT136, as described on the course website (this link should be ready on January 5, 2017)), and problem solutions are not normally provided by email since interaction is important to the learning process.